 After graduating with an associate degree in Individual Studies, Patri earned a bachelor’s and two master’s degrees from Northeastern University.
 He then went on to work as a senior executive for companies such as RAND and Oshyn.

 During his success at FishHound, he started the digital agency Dustland, whose clients include Volkswagen and Taco Bell.
 He also created Lucky Tackle Box, a subscription service which introduces fishing gear to more than 20,000 customers.
-He's also set to appear on the ABC hit show “Shark Tank,” where he’ll present an investment opportunity to expand Lucky Tackle Box.

 When asked what advice he would give college students about achieving success, Patri advised to emulate the habits of successful entrepreneurs, and more importantly, not to be afraid to make mistakes.
 “Every time you make a mistake, it’s an opportunity to learn something,” he said.
 “Sometimes you have to fail ten times before you succeed.”